 Different types of RV Batteries

-12-Volt batteries are usually even cheaper than 6-Volt batteries, but as mentioned above they don’t last as long and they can’t be discharged and recharged as often.
-12-Volt batteries are fine for people who will generally use hookups but they’re not the best option for long boondocking trips.
+While 12-volt batteries are usually cheaper than 6-volt batteries, they don’t last as long and can’t be discharged and recharged as often.
+These batteries are fine for people who will generally use hookups, but they’re not the best option for long boondocking trips.

 Lead-Acid Deep Cycle RV Batteries